 September was all about Korea so it’s about time to get back to the basics and a little more random!
 The past few weeks have been predictably busy at work.
-I’ve been busy designing a web service API (Application Program Interface) for a major organisation which basically allows it to syndicate it’s content and data to others for various purposes.
+I’ve been busy designing a web service API (Application Program Interface) for a major organisation which basically allows it to syndicate its content and data to others for various purposes.
 It’s been an interesting challenge with many different aspects to it, not just technical, but that’s about all I can say here!

 iPhone UK Launch

 We’ve been waiting so long for this magical piece of technology to hit British shores that you would imagine the hype would have died down by now but since getting my hands on an iPod Touch for a few minutes I for one am still very excited!
-Yes, it’s not cheap, not 3G yet, and Apple haven’t exactly warmed to the 3rd party apps/hacks but it still marks a landmark device which fuses a host of technologies in revolutionary ways to create something pretty unique.
+Yes, it’s not cheap, not 3G yet, and Apple hasn’t exactly warmed to the 3rd party apps/hacks but it still marks a landmark device which fuses a host of technologies in revolutionary ways to create something pretty unique.
 The iPhone is just the first step in changing the way we interact with technology, the internet, and ultimately each other.
 I’ll certainly be lining up on Nov 9 to get my hands on it!

 Harry Potter – WARNING: *POTENTIAL SPOILERS*

-During my long flights to and from Korea I read the final Harry Potter instalment.
+During my long flights to and from Korea, I read the final Harry Potter instalment.
 To be honest I was a little disappointed.
-Two-thirds of the book are spent with the characters in a tent arguing with each other and the rest watching countless other characters getting killed in rather predictable ways.
+Two-thirds of the book is spent with the characters in a tent arguing with each other and the rest watching countless other characters getting killed in rather predictable ways.
 After all that Rowling could have at least killed Harry off properly without all this resurrection nonsense and then a sappy flash-forwards to their future lives.
 I guess there’s no satisfying everyone and it’s somewhat sad to see the end of the series.

 China Is Getting Ready